IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 ```
 git checkout -b <branch> origin/<branch>
 ```
-where `branch` is the remote branch to fetch.
 3. Push all branches and tags to the new repo:
 ```
 git push --all new-origin